 This last type of cluster configuration is pretty much the same as Cluster Across Boxes (CAB), just that now we have at least one Windows physical host involved.

 I will not go too deep into the subject here since most of the settings and configurations were covered in the previous section, the CAB section, so if you need extra information, please read that section.

-The most important thing in making this works is to map the same LUNs to the physical and virtual machines.
+The most important thing in making this work is to map the same LUNs to the physical and virtual machines.
 It doesn’t really matter if the physical host is connected to the storage device by Fiber Channel or iSCSI as long as the disks/LUNs are mapped to the server.

 Here, on the physical box I have connected to my storage array using iSCSI

 then on the virtual machine, the same LUNs are mapped so both servers can see them.